binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/front/introduction.md

 Iterate on the 30,000' view, then iterate on each of the 10,000' views that are applicable for your specific domain and system.

-I've used a similar graphic as the OWASP Top 10 uses for vulnerabilities through out the book for the risk in the following vein:
+I've used a similar graphic set that the OWASP Top 10 uses for vulnerabilities through out the book for the risk in the following vein:
 Exploitability: [EASY|AVERAGE|DIFFICULT|VERY DIFFICULT]
 Prevalence: [VERY WIDESPREAD|WIDESPREAD|COMMON|UNCOMMON]
 Detectability: [DIFFICULT|AVERAGE|EASY|VERY EASY]